mikepenz/xray-action/README.md

 </h1>

 <p align="center">
-    ... imports JUnit test results using xray for jira
+    ... a GitHub action to import test results into "Xray" - A complete Test Management tool for Jira.
 </p>

 <div align="center">